gozdemadendere/My_Portfolio_Projects/Montana S. University A-B Testing Project/README.md

 #### 4. Conclusions

-- "SERVICES" shows the best CTR of all options (although when compared to "CONNECT" not statistically significant) and has a ZERO PERCENT drop-off/homepage-return-rate.
+It is strongly advised to change the library's homepage and roll out the design with the "**Services**" button according to the following reasons:

-- Students likes Services version more, rather than Connect.
+- **Services** shows the best click-through rate (CTR) of all options.

-- Homepage-return rate: The Services version is better at giving information to users they want.
+- **Services** version is better at giving information to users they want as it has a lower Homepage-return Rate.

-- Therefore it's strongly advised to change the library's homepage and roll out the design with the "SERVICES"-button.
+- Students likes **Services** version more, rather than Connect.